-The draft Statement of Accounts was authorised for issue by the Section 151 Officer on 31st May 2018.
+The Statement of Accounts was authorised for issue by the Section 151 Officer on 25th July 2018.
 Events taking place after this date are not reflected in the financial statements or notes.
-Where events taking place before this date provided information about conditions existing at 31st March 2017, the figures in the financial statements and notes have been adjusted in all material respects to reflect the impact of this information.
+Where events taking place before this date provided information about conditions existing at 31st March 2018, the figures in the financial statements and notes have been adjusted in all material respects to reflect the impact of this information.
+There are no post balance sheet events after the reporting period to report.